 The actual amount of future toll revenues collected by the Commission depends upon a number of factors, including rates established by the Commission and the level and composition of traffic on the System.
 Many of these factors are beyond the control of the Commission.
-Commission is obligated under the terms of the Amended Funding Agreement, Act 44 and Act 89, the Senior Indenture and the Subordinate Indenture to fix and revise tolls at levels that will generate revenues (together with other available moneys) sufficient to pay all of its obligations under the Amended Funding Agreement, to construct and maintain the System and to pay debt service obligations and other amounts payable to PennDOT or the Commonwealth.
+The Commission is obligated under the terms of the Amended Funding Agreement, Act 44 and Act 89, the Senior Indenture and the Subordinate Indenture to fix and revise tolls at levels that will generate revenues (together with other available moneys) sufficient to pay all of its obligations under the Amended Funding Agreement, to construct and maintain the System and to pay debt service obligations and other amounts payable to PennDOT or the Commonwealth.
 However, the amount of traffic on the System cannot be predicted with certainty and may decline due to general economic conditions, diversion of some traffic to alternative non-toll routes to avoid toll rate increases or because of increased fuel costs, increased mileage standards, higher fuel taxes or other factors.
 There is insufficient data to assess these risk factors fully.
-However, based on historical variations in such factors and the recent toll increases, the Commission reasonably expects to have sufficient revenues to meet its payment obligations, including payment obligations with respect to the Series A of 2020 Bonds.
+However, based on historical variations in such factors and the recent toll increases, the Commission reasonably expects to have sufficient revenues to meet its payment obligations, including payment obligations with respect to the 2020B Bonds.
 But see Appendix A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Performance Audit by the Auditor General."

 In addition, as set forth in the Traffic Study, there is considerable uncertainty inherent in future traffic and revenue forecasts for any toll facility, and differences between forecasted and actual results (which may be material) may occur due to events and circumstances beyond the control of the forecasters, including without limitation, economic conditions and other factors.
-APPENDIX F - "TRAFFIC AND REVENUE STUDY."
-While future traffic volume and revenues cannot be predicted with certainty, the Commission reasonably expects that it will have sufficient revenue to meet the then debt and operational obligations of existing Commission.
-But see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION CERTAIN FINANCIAL INFORMATION - Performance Audit by the Auditor General."
+See APPENDIX F - "TRAFFIC AND REVENUE STUDY."
+While future traffic volume and revenues cannot be predicted with certainty, the Commission reasonably expects that it will have sufficient revenue to meet the then existing debt and operational obligations of the Commission.
+But see APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION - Performance Audit by the Auditor General."

-If Commission experiences financial problems, delays in payment or losses on the Series A of 2020 Bonds may result
+If Commission experiences financial problems, delays in payment or losses on the 2020B Bonds may result

-Adverse changes in the financial condition of the Commission could result in a failure to make its payments, or a delay in payments, to the Trustee with respect to the Series A of 2020 Bonds.
+Adverse changes in the financial condition of the Commission could result in a failure to make its payments, or a delay in payments, to the Trustee with respect to the 2020B Bonds.
 In addition to a potential decline in revenues, the Commission's financial condition could be adversely affected by a number of factors including, but not limited to:

-- Increased and/or unanticipated costs of operation and maintenance of the System; - Decreased toll revenues due to declines in usage or otherwise; - Increased use of remote work environments and technology among the general population that may decrease levels of commuting or travel for business or other purposes; - Increased use of mass transit systems; - Work stoppage, slowdown or action by unionized employees; - Complete or partial destruction or temporary closure of the System due to events beyond the control of the Commission;
+- Increased and/or unanticipated costs of operation and maintenance of the System; - Decreased toll revenues due to declines in usage or otherwise: - Increased use of remote work environments and technology among the general population that may decrease levels of commuting or travel for business or other purposes; - Increased use of mass transit systems;

-- Increased unfunded pension benefits; - Increased unfunded healthcare and other non-pension post-employment benefits; - Failure to pay the purchase price on outstanding floating rate notes or other variable rate obligations issued by the Commission subject to maturity or mandatory tender; - Risks related to swap agreements, including, but not limited to, collateral posting risk, early termination risk, and basis risk; - Events of default or other events under continuing covenant, reimbursement and similar agreements for other Commission obligations; - Increased fuel costs; and - Claims or adverse litigation judgments for monetary damages not covered by insurance.
+- Work stoppage, slowdown or action by unionized employees; - Complete or partial destruction or temporary closure of the System due to events beyond the control of the Commission; - Increased unfunded pension benefits; - Increased unfunded healthcare and other non-pension postemployment benefits; - Failure to pay the purchase price on outstanding floating rate notes or other variable rate obligations issued by the Commission subject to maturity or mandatory tender; - Increased fuel costs; and - Claims or adverse litigation judgments for monetary damages not covered by insurance.